 When I was in ninth grade, I did a speech on the subliminal use of sex in advertising.
 Yeah, I was that kid.

 I've always had a fondness for human behavior.
 And I loved learning about the many ways our minds could be influenced.
 I was clearly either headed towards this exact career path or a role in the CIA.

-Doing the work that I do, with clients and their stories, has made me an excellent bullshit detector.
-Who knew it would come in so handy for this time period on the planet, where the agendas are plentiful and we are bombarded by disinformation left and right…
+Doing the work that I do with clients and their stories has made me an excellent bullshit detector.
+Who knew it would come in so handy for this time period on the planet, where the so called agendas are plentiful and we are bombarded by disinformation left and right.

 But here we are, and here's the deal:

 It's not really a question of "if."
 It's really more a question of "how much."
 Because, yes, there are degrees of deception.
 Whether it is advertising, politics, industry, news or your social media algorithms, nothing is neutral.
 There are trillions of dollars that have been spent to learn how to tug on your particular heartstrings.
 And things are far more advanced than those old Drano suds.

 I wish I had an easy answer for you.

 The reality is that your truth detection process is dependent on you.
 Because our relationship to truth, like everything else, formed in childhood.